nilsbunger/parcel-browser/README.md

 `source ./venv/bin/activate` to put local python and site-packages in path.

-`cp .env.example .env` -- create your .env file, get DB credentials from an admin.
+`cp .env.example .env` -- create your .env file, get DB credentials from an admin (for a cloud DB)

 # Install or update dependencies